 The Group recognises the risk especially in the domain of disaster recovery of IT systems.
 IT security risk assessments are carried out on a regular basis and mitigation actions are documented in a risk treatment plan.

-The Board is satisfied with the risk management practice in FY2015 and that risks identified have been adequately addressed by the Group.
+The Board is satisfied with the risk management practice in FY2016 and that risks identified during the course at its annual review have been adequately addressed by the Group.

 Internal Control